JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

 Key requirements:
 1. fast execution of the code (complex algorithms)
 2. ease of code reuse / restructuring
-3. reproducibility of the results

 Contrast to general-purpose language:
+- less concern with standalone executable/libraby compilation
+- less concern with Application binary interface (ABI)
 - less concern with business models (library + header files)
-- less concern with Application binary interface (ABI)
 - less concern with public/private separation

 !!! tip "Example of a scientific task"
     In many applications, we encounter the task of optimization a function given by a routine (e.g. engineering, finance, etc.)

     ```julia
     using Optim